Allocating Resources to Containers

 Allocating resources to containers is important; containers are less isolated than virtual machines and thus prone to the cannibalization of resources from other containers.
 A single runaway container can lead to performance degradation across an entire host.
 This tutorials covers the basic commands and best practices for allocating resources to containers.

 Each container is assigned a share of CPU.
 By default, this is set to

 1024.
 By itself

 1024 CPU share does not mean anything.
-When only a single container is running, the container uses all the available CPU resources.
+When only a single container is running, that container uses all available CPU resources.
 However, if you launch another container and they both have

 1024 CPU share defined, then each container claims at least 50% of CPU resources.

 1024 CPU share and one with